 Presidential Concert Series

-The Vienna Boys Choir is one of the best-known children’s choirs in the world.
-Founded in Austria almost a hundred years ago, these young sopranos and altos tour the world, singing popular standards as well as classical repertoire.
+The Vienna Boys Choir, one of the best-known children’s choirs in the world, was founded in Austria almost 100 years ago.
+These young sopranos and altos tour the world, singing popular standards, as well as classical repertoire.
 The choir gained fame as the subject of a Walt Disney film “Almost Angels” in 1961.
-The current choir, all ages 9 to 14, tour internationally ten weeks each year.
+The current choir, all ages 9 to 14, tour internationally 10 weeks each year.

 Featured pianist Jonathan Jung will be joined on the program by fellow Lee piano faculty Joo-Hae Kim, ChoEun Lee, and Muen Vanessa Wei in Pangle Hall.
 Each of these artists combine superb academic credentials with performance experience on some of the world’s greatest stages.

 Praised by The Strad for its “incredible ensemble, passionate playing, articulate and imaginative id eas, and wide palette of colors,” the Lysander Piano Trio showcases the talents of Julliard School alumni Itamar Zorman, violin, Liza Stepanova, piano, and Michael Katz, cello.
 Since the trio’s formation in 2009, they have toured all over the world, winning numerous competitions and performing for audiences of all ages.

 Referred to as “one of the best quartets in the world” (Süddeutsche Zeitung), the Paris-based Modigliani Quartet is recognized as one of today’s most sought-after quartets and is known for its “bright, youthful sound which is invigorating” to audiences (The Guardian).
 The Quartet has won multiple awards throughout its career, including three First Prizes successively at the Eindhoven International Competition and the prestigious Young Concert Artists Auditions in New York.